Q*bert: In other media

 In 1983, Q*bert was adapted into an animated cartoon as part of Saturday Supercade on CBS, which features segments based on video game characters from the golden age of video arcade games.
 Saturday Supercade was produced by Ruby-Spears Productions, the Q*bert segments between 1983 and 1984.
-The show is set in a United States, 1950s era town called "Q-Burg", and stars Q*bert as a high school student, altered to include arms, hands, jacket, and sneakers.
-He shoots black projectiles from his nose, what he calls "Slippy Dew", to make his enemies slip.
+The show is set in a United States, 1950s era town called "Q-Burg", and stars Q*bert (voiced by Billy Bowles) as a high school student, altered to include arms, hands, jacket, and sneakers.
+He shoots black projectiles from his nose, which he calls "Slippy Dew", to make his enemies slip.
 Characters frequently say puns that add the letter "Q" to words.

+Unlike the other shows in the package, in November 2015, Sony Pictures Home Entertainment released this segment on DVD in Region 1; Sony Pictures owned the rights to Q*bert due to Columbia Pictures owning Gottlieb during its development.
+The two-disc collection features 17 of the 19 episodes of the series.

 Gottlieb released the pinball game Q*bert's Quest in 1983.
 It has two pairs of flippers in an "X" formation and uses audio from the arcade game.
 Gottlieb produced fewer than 900 units, but in Japan Game Machine listed Q*bert's Quest in their June 1, 1983 issue as being the second most-successful flipper unit of the year.

 Q*bert is seen being played in the 1984 film Moscow on the Hudson starring Robin Williams.

 The 1993 IBM PC role-playing game Ultima Underworld II: Labyrinth of Worlds has a segment where the player has to solve a pyramid puzzle as a homage to Q*bert.
 In the 2009 action-adventure game Ghostbusters: The Video Game, a Q*bert arcade cabinet can be seen in the Ghostbusters headquarters.

-Q*bert characters appear in Disney's Wreck-It Ralph franchise.
+Q*bert alongside his enemies Coily, Slick, Sam and Ugg (except Wrong-Way) appear as homeless characters in Game Central Station due to their game being unplugged from the arcade in Disney's Wreck-It Ralph franchise.

 Q*bert appears in the 2015 film Pixels as a supporting character, the film having produced by copyright owner Sony.

 In 2014, Q*bert makes a cameo appearance in the RadioShack Super Bowl XLVIII commercial "The '80s Called".

 The game has been referenced in several animated television series – Family Guy, Futurama, The Simpsons, Robot Chicken, Mad and South Park.